learn-co-curriculum/dsc-postgrad-repo-readability-lab/README.md

 - Do your functioons have docstrings?
 - How many comments are in your code?
 - How descriptive are your comments?

+## Summary

+Great job!
+You have now completed github-cleaning section of this track.